 Dr. Biology: Right.
 Well, on this show we always ask our guest scientists three questions.
 So let's start off.
 When did you first figure out that you were going to be a scientist?
 What was the spark?

 I said, ah, I'll go to college. [laughter] But I first started majoring in journalism.
 I wanted to be a reporter because it seemed like an exotic thing to do.
 You go talk to important people.
-But then after a while I found that I really didn't like that too much.
+But then after a while, I found that I really didn't like that too much.

 So since I had lived in a lot of different places, I went into geography.
 I thought, gee, that ought to be easy.
 I've been to a lot of places in my life.
-I studies geography for quite a while.
+I study geography for quite a while.
 After I finished I wandered over into anthropology because I could draw maps and the anthropologists needed someone to draw maps.
-After all that's what geographers do.
+After all, that's what geographers do.

 Then I was studying anthropology and going along OK until one day somebody came in and said that they needed somebody to work with palynologists.
 I said, well does it pay anything?
 And they said yes, we'll hire you for a whole year if you want to help the palynologists.